TheSpiritXIII/hotbolt/README.md

 # hotbolt
 Turbo-charge your development with hot-reloading.

-NOTE: This tool is proof of concept and does not work.
-Do not use it!
+NOTE: This tool is proof of concept and does not work yet.
+DO NOT USE IT!

 ## Basic Usage
 `hotbolt` works by running your application as a library.